Biology, BS

 Pursue your passions with a double major

-With intentionally coordinated curriculums, students can double major in biology and exercise science.
-Expand your opportunities, prepare for professional programs, and explore multiple interests.
-At DSU you can fully pursue your passions and career goals.
+With intentionally coordinated curricula, students can double major in biology and exercise science.
+Expand your opportunities, prepare for medical school or accelerated nursing programs, and explore multiple interests.
+Graduates are well-prepared for the next step in becoming physicians, physician assistants, physical therapists, occupational therapists, athletic trainers, chiropractors, and more.
+At DSU, you can fully pursue your passions and career goals.

 Hands-on lab work